mitOmics/mitomics.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the Integrated Center for Biotechnology (NIB) and the Center for Technological Research (NPT), at the University of Mogi das Cruzes (UMC).
+Our lab is part of the Núcleo Integrado de Biotecnologia (NIB) and the Núcleo de Pesquisas Tecnológicas (NPT), at the University of Mogi das Cruzes (UMC).

 {:.center}
 {%